Flag of Greenland: History

-In 1978, Denmark granted home rule to Greenland, making it an equal member of the Danish Realm.
-The home rule government held an official call for flag proposals, receiving 555 (of which 293 were submitted by Greenlanders).

 The deciding committee came to no consensus, so more proposals were solicited.
 Finally, the present red-and-white design by Thue Christiansen narrowly won over a green-and-white Nordic cross by a vote of fourteen to eleven.
 Christiansen's red-and-white flag was officially adopted on 21 June 1985.

 To honour the tenth anniversary of the flag, the Greenland Post Office issued commemorative postage stamps and a leaflet by the flag's creator.
 He described the white stripe as representing the glaciers and ice cap, which cover more than 80% of the island; the red stripe, the ocean; the red semicircle, the sun, with its bottom part sunk in the ocean; and the white semicircle, the icebergs and pack ice.
 The design is also reminiscent of the setting Sun half-submerged below the horizon and reflected on the sea.
 In 1985, it was reported that Greenland's flag had exactly the same motif as the flag of the Danish rowing club HEI Rosport, which was founded before Greenland's flag was chosen.
 It is not clear whether this is a case of plagiarism or just a coincidence, but the rowing club gave Greenland permission to use their flag.

 The colours of the flag are the same as those of the flag of Denmark, symbolizing Greenland's place in the Danish realm.